-Bartolo Colon has been around the block a few times.
-The professional baseball player’s 21-year career has spanned six presidential terms, survived questionable early-2000s fashion trends (e.g. trucker hats, frosted lip gloss) and lasted longer than Turner Field, the ballpark for the Atlanta Braves from 1997-2016.
-He’s about to be 45 years old, is much heavier than his 285-pound listed weight and averages a mediocre 86-87 miles per hour on his pitch velocity.
+Colon’s 21-year career spanned six presidential terms, survived questionable early-2000s fashion trends (e.g. trucker hats, frosted lip gloss, vests of many kinds, capris, and UGGs), and lasted longer than Turner Field, the ballpark for the Atlanta Braves from 1997-2016.

-Believe it or not, the answers contain several lessons for today’s digital marketers.
+Believe it or not, the answers contain several lessons for the digital agencies of today.

-Colon is older than six managers in the MLB.
+Colon was older than six managers in the MLB at this point.
 His career has lasted longer than celebrities like Lorde have been alive.
 This goes to show that it’s never too late to teach an old dog new tricks… even for digital marketing.

 Used to cold calling?
 Try LinkedIn networking instead.

-On email all day?
-Install a chatbot on your website.
+Powering through emails all day?
+Install a chat plugin (or chatbot) on your website.

 That’s a problem!